Low-risk Human Research Ethics Subcommittee

 The National Statement on Ethical Conduct in Human Research (2007), updated 2018, section 2.3.9 states: Only a HREC may grant waiver of consent for research using personal information in medical research, or personal health information.

-If your application seeks a waiver of consent for research using personal information in medical research, or personal health information, it must be managed via the 'more than low-risk' pathway regardless of the level of risk of the project.
+If your application is not obtaining participant consent and seeks a waiver of consent for research using personal information in medical research, or personal health information, it must be submitted and managed via the 'more than low-risk' pathway regardless of the level of risk of the project.

 If you have any questions related to a waiver of consent, please contact the Ethics Secretariat: +61 2 9850 4459 or via firstname.lastname@example.org.